iLupe/CIS7-Project-1-Basic-CPU-/README.md

 - Jonathan Carreon(Encryption)

-// When starting on the programming(Encryption) for case-project 3, I evaluated...
+// When starting on the programming(Encryption) for case-project 3, I evaluated other types of
+// ciphers such as Caesar and Linear Shift for encryption for comparisons.
+During my evaluation,
+// I found out that the Caesar cipher is similar to the Vigenere cipher in a way that it involves
+// its 26 possible ciphers.